ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 ### Workflow

-Using versioned migrations is especially useful if you have to execute advanced SQL statements, need to create data dependent migration steps, or need to ship some seeding data with a change.
-To show an example of the latter, we create a new migration, that adds a Group schema and an admin user in the database.
-We will do this in two steps:

-1. Add a Group schema and an edge to the User
-2. Create an admin Group, an admin User and the connection between them
+To demonstrate the usual workflow when using versioned migrations we will both edit our schema graph and generate the migration changes for it, and manually create a set of migration files to seed the database with some data.
+First, we will add a Group schema and a many-to-many relation to the existing User schema, next create an admin Group with an admin User in it.
+Go ahead and make the following changes:

 ```go title="ent/schema/user.go" {22-28}
 package schema